Get a quote

 • Coverage A. Also called dwelling coverage, Coverage A helps pay for repairs to the structure of your home when it’s damaged by a covered peril.
 For example, water damage to your floor may trigger your dwelling coverage if it was caused by a pipe burst.

 • Coverage C. This is also known as personal property insurance because it covers your belongings.
-So if that same pipe burst ended up destroying your computer, Coverage C typically kicks in to protect against the loss.
+So if that same pipe burst ended up destroying your furniture, then Coverage C typically kicks in to protect against the loss.

 These two coverage parts are the most likely to apply to water damage, but others can be involved depending on the circumstances.

-A special note on flood insurance for Florida homeowners
+A special note on flood insurance for homeowners

-One final consideration regarding homeowners insurance in Florida: While wind damage from hurricanes is covered by standard homeowners policies, it may be subject to a special hurricane deductible.
-In other words, if you file a claim on your hurricane home insurance, you may be responsible for paying more than your standard deductible toward repairing that damage before you’re eligible to collect funds from your insurer.
+One final consideration regarding homeowners insurance in Florida and other coastal states: While hurricane wind damage is covered by standard homeowners policies, it may be subject to a special hurricane deductible.
+In other words, if you file a claim on your home insurance, you may be responsible for paying more than your standard deductible toward repairing that damage before you’re eligible to collect funds from your insurer.

 That’s one way insurance companies manage their risk during times of high claim frequency.